tsgates/www-feast17/index.md

 # Welcome to FEAST 2017

-FEAST 2017 will be held in conjunction with the 24th ACM Conference on Computer and Communications Security (CCS) on 03 November 2017.
+The 2017 Workshop on Forming an Ecosystem Around Software Transformation (FEAST 2017) will be held in conjunction with the 24th ACM Conference on Computer and Communications Security (CCS) on 03 November 2017.
 The workshop is geared toward discussion and understanding of several critical topics surrounding software executable transformation for